 - the facility charge and the charge for supplies and equipment; and - Physician services for radiologists, anesthesiologists and pathologists.
+(Benefits for other Physician services are described under Physician Fees for Surgical and Medical Services.)

 Benefits for other Physician services are described in this section under Physician Fees for Surgical and Medical Services.